Under Maintenance

 APPLICATION PROCESS AND INTERVIEWS:

 We would like to do a short phone interview to get to know you ahead of class.
 The interview will be your opportunity to shine and tell us anything we may not have learned from your application.
 Interviewers will ask you questions about yourself, your experience, and your interest in technology.
-You will want to arrive online for class prepared, energized, and on time.
+You will want to arrive online or in person for class prepared, energized, and ready to start on time!

 Are you under the age of 18?